nhamidi90/kw-taekwondo/README.md

 ## Hero image

 * The hero image is located at the top of the page
-* On all pages apart from the home page it includes the page title
+* On all pages apart from the home and response pages it includes the page title

 ![Screenshot of the hero image](documentation/screenshot-hero.png)